 Can reason mathematically by following a line of enquiry and develop and present a justification, argument or proof using mathematical language.

-Resilient learners with Growth Mindsets and a ‘We Can’ attitude to Mathematics, whatever their previous level of attainment.
+Resilient learners with a ‘We Can’ attitude to Mathematics, whatever their previous level of attainment.

-High-quality questioning and formative assessment techniques to explore children’s understanding and develop it further.
+High-quality questioning and responsive teaching techniques to explore children’s understanding and develop it further.

 Use of misconceptions to further understanding of key concepts.